Linear Optics#

 \[\begin{split}\begin{align} \nabla \cdot \mathbf{F}_c &= \mathbf{H}_s^* \cdot \left(\nabla \times \mathbf{E}_r\right) - \mathbf{E}_r \cdot \left(\nabla \times \mathbf{H}_s\right)^* + \mathbf{H}_r \cdot \left(\nabla \times \mathbf{E}_s\right)^* - \mathbf{E}_s^* \cdot \left(\nabla \times \mathbf{H}_r\right) \\ &= \mathbf{H}_s^* \cdot \left(- i \, \omega \, \mu_0 \, \mathbf{H}_r\right) - \mathbf{E}_r \cdot \left(-i \, \omega \, \epsilon_0 \, \mathbf{\epsilon}^* \cdot \mathbf{E}_s^*\right) + \mathbf{H}_r \cdot \left(i \, \omega \, \mu_0 \, \mathbf{H}_s^*\right) - \mathbf{E}_s^* \cdot \left(i \, \omega \, \epsilon_0 \, \mathbf{\epsilon} \cdot \mathbf{E}_r\right) \\ &= i \, \omega \, \epsilon_0 \left(\mathbf{E}_r \cdot \mathbf{\epsilon}^* \cdot \mathbf{E}_s^* - \mathbf{E}_s^* \cdot \mathbf{\epsilon} \cdot \mathbf{E}_r\right) \\ &= i \, \omega \, \epsilon_0 \left(\mathbf{E}_r \cdot \left(\mathbf{\epsilon}^* - \mathbf{\epsilon}^T\right) \cdot \mathbf{E}_s^*\right) \\ &= 0 \end{align}\end{split}\]

-Dividing out the phase coefficients and then adding or subtracting the two relations gives the orthogonality condition:
+Dividing out the phase coefficients and adding or subtracting the two equations gives the orthogonality condition:

 Orthonormal Modes#

 Orthogonal sets can reconstruct arbitrary distributions through linear combination.
 For electromagnetic fields these sets are best given as the product of amplitudes and orthonormal spatial modes.
-In the frequency-space \(\left(\omega, \mathbf{x}\right)\) domain:
+In the frequency-space \(\left(\omega, \mathbf{x}\right)\) domain, one such definition is as follows:

 The orthogonality relationship applied between the same two modes directly yields the Poynting vector of the electromagnetic field.
 We use this information to set the normalization and units: